PawlakMarek/ComicTracker/docs/import-format.md

 - `series`: comma-separated list of series names
 - `issues`: comma-separated list of `Series Name#IssueNumber`
 - `characters` / `teams`: comma-separated names (created if missing)
-- `publisher`: required; also used to create the event if it doesn't exist yet Series and issues referenced here must already exist.
+- `publisher`: required unless all series belong to the same publisher (then inferred); also used to create the event if it doesn't exist yet
+Series and issues referenced here must already exist.
 `orderIndex` supports decimal values for precise reading order placement.
+If you include issues, derived fields (start/end year, status, characters/teams) will be recalculated after import.
 Bulk CSV headers (paste): `name`, `type`, `era`, `chronology`, `publisherName`, `startYear`, `endYear`, `importance`, `syncLevel`, `eventName`, `orderIndex`, `status`, `notes`

 ## Issues